arminc/arminc.github.io/_posts/2009-10-26-how-to-use-the-htc-hero-kernel.md

 <pre>perl repack-bootimg.pl  zImage boot.img-ramdisk netBoot.img
 </pre>

-The repack script was fine but it missed the &#8211;base 0&#215;19200000 statement at the mkbootimg line, that&#8217;s what I added.
+The repack script was fine but it missed the &#8211;base 0&#215;19200000 statement at the mkbootimg line, that's what I added.

 Our newBoot.img is ready for work right now.
 What you need to do now is upload it to your Hero, this can be done in two ways: